 The County works to expand the supply of Committed Affordable Units (CAFs) for low-income residents.
 There are more than 6,500 CAFs in 70+ apartment complexes located throughout Arlington, nearly 15 percent of all apartments in the County.
 In fiscal year 2012, the County added 293 units, including 292 rentals and 1 owner unit.
 This raised the total CAF rental supply to 6,585 units.
 The County has an affordable housing target of adding 400 CAFs per year.

 The Department of Housing and Urban Development (HUD) estimates median family incomes each year, and these determine eligibility limits for affordable housing units.
 View the current income and rent limits for Committed Affordable Units in Arlington.

 Average Rents in Arlington County

-Because Arlington is a desirable community, there is a high demand for housing and that impacts the availability and affordability of rental units.
-The County’s overall vacancy rate for apartments decreased from 4.6% in 2011 to 1.1% in 2012.
+Because Arlington is a desirable community, there is a high demand for housing; this affects the availability and affordability of rental units.
+The County’s overall vacancy rate for apartments was 3.8% in 2014.